RickCarlino/KoalaCards/README.md

 ## Better Name Needed 📛

 I picked this name in a snap because it starts with the letter "K" just like "Korean."
 Maybe we can think of something better?
-Oh, and if you're a graphic designer, I really need a logo.
-I can pay you with Taco Bell gift cards. 🌮